 Right, let’s get to the point here.
 You want to quit smoking.
 You are sick of trying patches that don’t work, nicotine gum that gives you hiccups within five minutes of chewing it, and weird inhalers that don’t give you quite the hit you need to make it through the stressful ten minutes without a “real” cigarette.

-You have decided that you now want to try your hands at electronic cigarettes, mostly because you’ve seen other people using them, and some of your friends have actually managed to quit smoking by using them.
+You’ve decided that you now want to try your hands at electronic cigarettes, mostly because you’ve seen other people using them, and some of your friends have actually managed to quit smoking by vaping?
 I’m glad you’ve finally come over to the “light side”… Life is very different over here.
 I don’t stink like an ashtray for one! 😉

 - 1 Can you really quit smoking with electronic cigarettes?